How to free up RAM: 15+ effective methods for Windows and Mac

 2. Scan your Mac Activity Monitor for heavy memory users

-Just as PC users have the Task Manager to monitor RAM usage, Mac users have the Activity Monitor.
-The Activity Monitor shows you all the programs that are using your computer’s memory and how much memory each is using.
+Similar to Windows’ Task Manager, Mac users have the Activity Monitor.
+The Activity Monitor shows you all the programs using your computer’s memory and how much memory each is using.
 If you find that a program you rarely or never use is draining your RAM, consider removing it.

 To access your Activity Monitor: